This activity is supported by:

 One man makes a difference: Northern Ireland revealing a groundbreaking approach for Europe

-Honoring his long-term commitment, participatory approach and success in conservation of protected areas, the EUROPARC Federation in cooperation with the Alfred Toepfer Stiftung F.V.S. awarded the Alfred-Toepfer Medal 2012 to Dr Arthur Mitchell of Mourne Heritage Trust.
+Honoring his long-term commitment, participatory approach and success in the conservation of protected areas, the EUROPARC Federation in cooperation with the Alfred Toepfer Stiftung F.V.S. awarded the Alfred-Toepfer Medal 2012 to Dr. Arthur Mitchell of Mourne Heritage Trust.

 2011 – Hans Biebelriether

 At the EUROPARC Conference 2011 in Bad Urach, Germany, the prestigious Alfred Toepfer Award was won by Mr. Hans Biebelriether, who was nominated by the Bavarian Forest National Park (DE) and Czech Protected Areas.
 The laudation speech at the conference was given by Eberhardt Henne who has worked with Hans Biebelriether for a long time.
 The award went to Dr. Biebelrieter for his work in international relations in the field of nature protection and his work in shaping Protected Areas across Europe and at home in Germany.

 2010 – Lassi Karivalo